decentsocial/website/blog/2020-10-02-Notes-on-I-have-got-nothing-to-hide.md

 Refer to [socialcooling.com](https://www.socialcooling.com) for more info.

-Another problem is "secondary use": the use of data for a unrelated use, ignoring the real reason why data was collected. this of course without the person's consent. [^38]
+Another problem is "secondary use": the use of data for an unrelated use, ignoring the real reason why data was collected. this of course without the person's consent. [^38]

-This is of course a very "modern" problem, never before in history of humanity we had so much information available (digitally or physically).
+This is of course a very "modern" problem, never before in history of humanity had we had so much information available (digitally or physically).

 **The problem with the nothing to hide argument is that it focuses on just one or two particular kinds of privacy problems (the disclosure of personal information or surveillance) and not others.** [^39]